flegfleg/mm_maintenance_redirect_to_page/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Simple maintenance mode wordpress plugin – redirect all vistiors to a page of your choosing.

 == Description ==

 Unlike other "maintenance mode" plugins, this plugin lets you redirect users to one of your existing pages.
+Usefull if you want to edit content on your site and redirect visitors to an existing page while you do so.

 == Installation ==